sourceduty/Computational_Reactor/README.md

 > "*Computational reactors could help shorten the timeline to finding a cure for cancer, potentially making significant strides within the next 10 years.*"

-> "*There isn't a financial budget limit for cancer.*"
+> "*There isn't a financial budget limit for cancer.
+It doesn't matter.*"

 #
 ### Related Links